ADHD Today: How Families Can Support Members With ADHD

 For parents with children with ADHD, proper parenting is the key to help them slowly combat the disorder and become better individuals.
 By embracing ways such as developing concentration tasks, following a schedule to practice time management, and downloading ADHD-friendly apps, you may help teach your child of the proper behaviors to adapt to.

 In parenting children with ADHD, patience is a must.
 By being aware of the possible effects of each action done, parents can become instruments of change in their children.
-In combatting ADHD, being supportive with your child is one way to lessen their feelings of isolation and loneliness.
+In combatting ADHD, being supportive with your child and spending more time with them are the top two ways to lessen their feelings of isolation and loneliness.
+Having regular family activities will definitely a big help.
+You can even introduce something new to him and see if he or she will love it.

 Families can easily guide their children and pave the way for love, understanding, and nourishment to prosper.
 Only then we may make the world a friendlier world for them.